LeisureLink/wireup/README.md

 The [basic example](#basics) illustrates a simple but effective strategy which formalizes a convention for the app; each module's `#wireup` function will expect a single argument to be passed in -- the _config_ object.

-You can make up a different strategy, thus formalizing the convention that makes sense for your app.
+You can make up a different strategy, thus formalizing the convention that makes sense to you.

 ## Wireup Enable Modules